Abnormal boundary decay for stable operators: Introduction and Main Result

 \textbf{Notations}: In this paper, lower case letters $c$, $c_i$, $i=0,1,2,...$, denote constants in the proofs, their values remain fixed in each proof and their labelling starts anew in each proof.
 Upper case letters $C$, $C_i$, $i=0,1,2,...$, are used for constants in the statements of results.
+Sometimes, especially in proofs, we will not explicitly state the dependence of the constants.
+Unless explicitly mentioned otherwise, all constants, if depend on $\sL^\alpha \in \mathfrak C_{\alpha_0}(\alpha,A_0)$, only depend on it via $\alpha_0$ and $A_0$.
 We use the notations $a\wedge b:=\min\{a,b\}$ and $a\vee b:=\max\{a,b\}$ for $a,b\in \R$.
 The notation $f \asymp g$ means that $f/g$ is bounded above and below by positive constants.